-It’s that time of year again — Thanksgiving, the most anticipated holiday of the year that celebrates all that tastes good.
-While we all should enjoy this thankful holiday, overeating and eating for long stretches throughout the day can take a toll on your digestion.
-Here are some easy tips to help you avoid overeating and relieve heartburn while still enjoying the day.
+The holidays are here, and for many that means overeating and eating for long stretches throughout the day, which can take a toll on your digestion.
+Here are some easy tips to help you avoid overeating and relieve heartburn while still enjoying the festivities.

 Tips to Relieve Heartburn and Indigestion Naturally